CKD Classification

 Visit the UK validated KFRE website for more information

-CKD Stages G1 or G2
+CKD Stages G1 and G2

 Identifying patients with CKD stages G1 & G2